 If you would like to speak with some of our satisfied guests, we can provide you with references of someone who lives nearby and has probably even done the same trip you are considering.

-Please, feel free to write us for more information; we are always ready to help your tour arrangement.
+Please, feel free to write to us for more information; we are always ready to help with your tour arrangement.